wellyshen/react-cool-virtual/README.md

 > 💡 If the item size is specified through the function of `itemSize`, please ensure there's no the [measureRef](#items) on the item element.
 Otherwise, the hook will use the measured (cached) size for the item.
 When working with RWD, we can only use either of the two.

-### Sticky Items
+### Sticky Headers

-This example demonstrates how to make sticky items when using React Cool Virtual.
+This example demonstrates how to make sticky headers when using React Cool Virtual.

 [![Edit RCV - Sticky Items](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/rcv-sticky-items-si952?fontsize=14&hidenavigation=1&theme=dark)